 Over the next few decades, The Episcopal Academy would outgrow its Merion and Devon campuses.
 A 123-acre tract of land in Newtown Square was purchased with a $20 million donation, and the $212.5 million campus project would be completed in time to open for the 2008-2009 school year.

-The Newtown Square campus, still known as “the new campus” to many EA families, boasts state-of-the-art academic, arts, athletic, and spiritual facilities.
+Today's Newtown Square campus boasts state-of-the-art academic, arts, athletic, and spiritual facilities.
 However, it also features keepsakes from the Merion and Devon campuses: original stained glass windows in the Class of 1944 Chapel, the clock that currently stands on the Clark Campus Green, and several artifacts in the Crawford Campus Center.

 Today, students enjoy a rigorous curriculum that includes Advanced Placement (AP) classes, opportunities to study abroad, interdisciplinary study, and online courses with internationally renowned faculty.
 They are enriched by vibrant arts, dominant athletics, and inspiring spiritual programs.